katagaki/katagaki/README.md

 - 🌱 I’m currently learning serverless development with AWS
 - 💞️ I’m looking to collaborate on Japanese localizations of native mobile apps
 - 📫 You can reach me on [Twitter](https://twitter.com/katagaki_)
+- 🧑‍💻 Currently working on Buses 2, the follow-up to my transit companion app, Buses

 <!---
-katagaki/katagaki is my ✨ special ✨ repository because its `README.md` (this file) appears on my GitHub profile.
+Hello!
+Check me out on the App Store, Discord, and others, from the Linktree on my profile.
 --->